 IRS implementation by PMI was carried out in 2010, 2011, and 2012 in Burkina Faso in the district of Diebougou, a high-transmission area located in the Southern province of Bougouriba.
 The insecticide used during the 2010-2012 campaigns was carbamate.
 In 2010 and 2011, IRS covered 33,897 structures, accounting for 98.9 percent coverage, and protecting 118,691 people.
 In 2012, IRS covered 36,870 structures, achieving 99.30 percent coverage, and protecting 115,638 people.

-In addition to spraying IRS, the project will carry out the following activities:
+In addition to spraying, in year four, the project will carry out the following activities:

-- Build capacity at the national, regional, district, and local levels to manage IRS operations, including planning, spraying, resource allocation, and monitoring and evaluation (M&E).
+- Strengthen capacity at the national, regional, district, and local levels to manage IRS operations, including planning, spraying, resource allocation, and monitoring and evaluation (M&E).

 - Conduct training with a focus on IRS supervision and spray techniques to improve the overall quality of spraying.